Week One: July 9th-15th, 2023

 Camp Activities

-Dining at Camp
+Dining

+Our meals are lovingly planned and prepared by our volunteer kitchen staff.
 The food is good, casual comfort food, made with fresh and mostly organic ingredients.
 It is usually served family style, with desserts to live for.
 There will always be vegetarian, vegan, and gluten-free options, with other considerations upon request.

 Lodging

 Campers sleep in rustic redwood cabins with open screen windows surrounded by beautiful trees and a bubbling stream.
 There are 4 cabin areas, each with their own bathroom but without electricity.
 The camp has one main shower house with hot water and electricity.
-Meals and most activities take place in and around the dinning hall.
-The Dining Hall also provides a well lighted gathering spot for those who enjoy late evenings.

 For more information about the Mendocino Woodlands, a National Historic Landmark, go to the Mendocino Woodlands web site.